alvaroFGG/tic-tac-toe/README.md

 - This test consists of a for loop that does the labor of the player, then it waits for the AI response.
 - If the game stops, the tests checks if the modal is displayed.

+To open the cypress window: `npx cypress open`
+To run cypress tests in terminal: `npx cypress run`